Andreymazo/testapi/README.md

 2. Result - endpoin. here we check if there such realestateobject
 3. Ping  - endpoint.
 Cheks sttus code
 4. Histori - endpoint - show list of all requests.
+5. emulate_server - endpoint - doesnt do anything, but giving back data

 +79219507391 Andrey Mazo
 https://t.me/AndreyMazo